oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ```
 :::

-If the entities are not members of one
+If the entities are not members of a single
 canonical collection, such as entities from a function or action with no entity set path, a function
 import or action import with no specified entity set, or a navigation
 property with no navigation property binding, the context URL fragment specifies